Frontify/typeform-block-tutorial/readme.md

 If you don't see the violet message, try refreshing the page.

-🎉 Cool, we're now ready to start our Typeform block.
+🎉 Cool, we're now ready to start working on our Typeform block.

 ## Adding the Typeform Library